jepperson2/HElib_QRS_DETECTION/README.md

 ## 9. CPU considerations for Vagrant
-- By default, the Vagrant VM uses 2 cores of your CPU (vb.cpus = 2) so that you can run hbc and also monitor the RAM with another `vagrant ssh`.
+- By default, the Vagrant VM uses 2 cores of your CPU (vb.cpus = 2) so that you can run hqrsd and also monitor the RAM with another `vagrant ssh`.
-- You can also run more instances of hbc if you have more than two cores available.
+- You can also run more instances of hqrsd if you have more than two cores available.
-  With Vagrant, just set vb.cpus to 3 for example, log in with `vagrant ssh` on different host terminals and run hbc (provided you have enough RAM to run both obviously).
+  With Vagrant, just set vb.cpus to 3 for example, log in with `vagrant ssh` on different host terminals and run hqrsd (provided you have enough RAM to run both obviously).

 ## 10. Remove and uninstall ##